mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 distinct clusters of stars – depending on how they are grouped – and one outlier in the Night system.
-Imperial astrocartographers refer to subsectors like Cadion as ‘assistive’, meaning that their disparate clusters seem less associated with one another and more with those of outlying subsectors.
+Imperial astrocartographers refer to subsectors like Cadion as 'assistive', meaning that their disparate clusters seem less associated with one another and more with those of outlying subsectors.
 While gaps of three parsecs are by no means insurmountable, most trading ships